 - Utilize any locks that are in place which the senior is not able to master, such as a sliding bolt lock above his / her range of vision, as well as alarms, even something as simple as placing a bell over doorknobs.
 It’s also a good idea to register the person for the Alzheimer’s Association’s Safe Return Program.

 - Disguise exits by covering doors with curtains, positioning temporary folding barriers strategically around doorways, or even using wallpaper or paint to match the doors to the surrounding walls.
 You can even try placing “NO EXIT” signs on doors, which may sometimes dissuade people in the earlier stages of dementia from trying to exit.

 - An additional hazard for individuals who wander is the elevated risk of falling.
 Examine each room of the home and take care of any tripping concerns, such as removing throw rugs, electrical cords, and any obstructions which may be blocking walkways, ensuring sufficient lighting is switched on, and utilizing gates at the very top and bottom of stairways.

 It’s important to keep in mind that with guidance and direction, wandering is not necessarily a problem.
 Go for a walk outside with the senior anytime weather allows and the person is in the mood to be on the go, providing the additional benefit of fresh air, physical exercise, and quality time together.

 For additional dementia wandering prevention tips, contact the dementia care specialists at All Care.
 Our compassionate care team is available to provide respite care for families, assistance with personal care needs, and engaging activities to help your loved one remain active.
-Give us a call today at (541) 857-9195 to schedule a free in-home assessment and to learn more about our in home care in Ashland and the surrounding areas.
+Give us a call today at (541) 857-9195 to schedule a free in-home assessment and to learn more about memory care Medford, Oregon and the surrounding areas depend on.